dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 ## SSL by comparing image features

 Probably the most popular task for self-supervised learning are siamese images.
-You can create them with slight distortion of the original or as in the next image with the crop effect.
+You can create them with slight distortion of the original such as the crop effect.

 ![siamese](/images/2021/07/siamese.png)

-The model is called joint embedding architecture.
+This model is called the joint embedding architecture.
 It has two encoders creating hidden representations $h$.
 Encoders share the same weights.
 The cost function or energy function is based on the inner (dot or scalar) product between hidden representations.

-> The inner product is bigger if the features are close enough, else it is smaller.
+> The inner product is bigger if the features are close enough, else it's smaller.

-Now we are comparing the image features $h$ which is different when comparing the images directly.
+Here we are comparing the image features $h$.
+This is different from comparing the images directly.

 ### The collapse problem with siamese images

 There is a catch with these siamese images.
 If we had just two similar images we would run to a problem called collapse.

-We avoid collapse problems by introducing contrastive images to the original chess pieces.
+We avoid collapsing  by introducing contrastive images to the original chess pieces.
 Contrastive image means _somehow_ different from the original.

 ![collapse problem](/images/2021/07/ssl.energy.gif)

-The gif blue dots are similar images and green dots are contrastive images.
+The blue dots from the animation are similar images and green dots are contrastive images.

-Yann explains the reasoning behind introducing the contrastive images like this:
+Yann explains in the article the reasoning behind introducing the contrastive images:

 _When $x$ and $y$ are slightly different the system is trained to produce the low energy.
 The difficult part is to train the model so it produces high energy._